 For ease of disassembly, the seal and seal plate (36) may be removed as a single unit.
 Before attempting to remove the seal plate, remove the automatic grease cup and piping (16, 17 and 18).

-Remove the outer rotating element.
+Remove the seal washer (15) and outer rotating element.
 Slide the seal plate, spacer sleeve, and remaining seal parts off the shaft as a unit.
-Slide the seal washer (15) off the shaft.